-Initially, a check whether renewals of the same certificate were made in the past takes place.

-- > Afterwards a check whether the certificate or the certificates containing the same key exist for a smaller duration than the maximum validity period and that the key satisfies current cryptographic security standards takes place. - Additionally, if any Subject attributes, such as the certified common name or email address, have changed, the procedures for a new certificate application take place. - > For the rest of the permitted validity period a new certificate is issued using the original CSR.
+- > Initially, a check whether renewals of the same certificate were made in the past takes place. - > Afterwards a check whether the certificate or the certificates containing the same key exist for a smaller duration than the maximum validity period and that the key satisfies current cryptographic security standards takes place. - Additionally, if any Subject attributes, such as the certified common name or email address, have changed, the procedures for a new certificate application take place. - > For the rest of the permitted validity period a new certificate is issued using the original CSR.

-For instance, a Subscriber who has an existing certificate with a one-year validity period can renew it (without changing the private key) for another year, since the maximum validity period of the private key is five (5) years for client certificates and three (3) years for server certificates.
-If the Subscriber revokes a Certificate (for any reason), the Public Key associated with that Certificate cannot be re-used in a new Certificate Request.
+For instance, a Subscriber who has an existing certificate with a one-year validity period can renew it (without changing the private key) for another year, since the maximum validity period of the private key is more than one year (according to section 6.3.2).
+If a Subscriber Certificate is revoked due to a keyCompromise reason, the Public Key associated with that Certificate cannot be re-used in a new Certificate Request.